What is it?

 - The website that you’re purchasing from was only launched days/weeks ago

 Examples of purchase scams

-Callum bought a laptop advertised at a heavily discounted price compared to the original.
-Upon contacting the seller, he was told that the price of the laptop would drop further if payment was made by bank transfer today.
-Proof of payment was then sent to the seller and when Callum asked for a tracking number he received no response.
-Callum searched the seller’s name and came across several bad reviews from other people.
-He didn’t receive the laptop and lost his money.
+Callum bought a laptop advertised at a heavily discounted price compared to the once he’d seen on the official sellers website.
+Upon contacting the seller, he was told that the offer was for a limited time only therefore if Callum wanted the laptop he needed to pay quickly by bank transfer.
+Proof of payment was sent to the seller but when Callum asked for a tracking number he received no response.
+After numerous attemots to contact the seller, Callum searched their name and came across numerous bad reviews from other people.
+He never received the laptop.

-Mary saw an ad for a blender that was selling for £5.
-The website looked to be very professional and included lots of pictures and details, so Mary proceeded to continue with her purchase, believing she was getting a fantastic deal.
-Once her purchase was completed, she received a return email from the ‘payment provider’ informing her there’d been an issue with receiving her funds and a refund had been processed.
+Mary saw an advert for a blender that was selling at a third of the price that she’d seen it on other sites.
+The website looked to be very professional and included lots of pictures and details, so Mary proceeded with her purchase, believing she was getting a fantastic deal.
+Once her purchase was complete, she received a email from the ‘payment provider’ informing her there’d been an issue with her payment and that a refund had been processed.
 Mary tried the purchase again, but little did she know she was paying a criminal – for the second time.

-Desperate to secure tickets to a sold-out concert, Nigel posted a message on a forum and was then contacted by a seller who had spare tickets.
-Long email conversations between Nigel and the seller convinced him the tickets were genuine and existed, so he proceeded to make payment by bank transfer.
+Desperate to secure tickets to a sold-out concert, Nigel posted a message on a forum asking if anyone had tickets.
+Shortly after he was contacted by someone who had a couple of spare tickets.
+Nigel was elated.
+After a number of back and forth conversations Nigel was convinced the tickets were genuine and existed, so he proceeded to make payment by bank transfer.
 The tickets never materialised and there was no further contact from the seller nor could he be reached.